-SCRIBA, N.Y.
-(AP) _ A fire erupted Thursday near the electric turbine at the James FitzPatrick nuclear power plant near Oswego, N.Y., and was put out after about an hour, the Nuclear Regulatory Commission said.
+WASHINGTON (AP) _ A fire erupted Thursday near the electric turbine at the James FitzPatrick nuclear power plant near Oswego, N.Y., and was put out after about an hour, the Nuclear Regulatory Commission said.

 The plant is owned by the Port Authority of the State of New York.
 The 2,400-megawatt plant began operation in 1975.

-NRC spokesman Joe Gilliland said the fire began in an area of hydrogen tanks near the plant’s electric turbine generator shortly before 1 p.m.
+Gilliland said the fire began in an area of hydrogen tanks near the plant’s electric turbine generator shortly before 1 p.m.
 EST. The flames were put out at 2:05 p.m., he said.

 ``There was no danger to the reactor building,″ he said.

 Firefighters from local areas helped control the fire.
 The power plant continued to operate at full power during the fire, officials said.